davidmartinezros/3d-map-constructor/README.md

-# The New Web Concept
+# 3d-map-constructor

 ## description

-A project developer by David Martínez Ros that will be the new web concept.
+A project developer by David Martínez Ros that will load maps with json file format.

-A revolutionated evolution of showing web components in 3D environment.
+A revolutionated evolution of showing maps loaded from a json file in 3D environment.

 ## requirements